Politics behind leaking Manipur viral video day before Parliament session: Himanta | Politics

 He claimed that rape incidents happen less in the Northeast, especially in Manipur, Nagaland and Arunachal Pradesh.

 ''This is a sad incident, but an impression is being given that it happens every day in Manipur.
-If you compare rape incidents of West Bengal, Rajasthan and Chhattisgarh against Manipur, it's less in Manipur,'' he added.
-A video shot on May 4 surfaced on Wednesday showing two women from one of the warring communities in Manipur being paraded naked and molested by a mob from the other side.
-The alleged main accused was arrested on Thursday.
-The incident has drawn widespread condemnation across the country.
-The FIR on the incident was filed on June 21.
+If you compare rape incidents of West Bengal, Rajasthan and Chhattisgarh against Manipur, it's less in Manipur.
+Rape incidents happen in Assam too.
+But the numbers are lesser in the Northeast,'' he said.

+''We want the Manipur government to file such a chargesheet that the judiciary gives the strictest possible punishment to the culprits,'' he said.

+When pointed out about criticism by West Bengal Chief Minister Mamata Banerjee, Sarma said she should come out with NCRB data and see how many rapes are happening in her state every day.

 Meiteis account for about 53 per cent of Manipur's population and live mostly in the Imphal Valley, while tribals, which include Nagas and Kukis, constitute 40 per cent and reside mostly in the hill districts.